-This report refers only to Block C of this development, which is located towards the eastern boundary of the site.
-Block C is considered as one building containing three adjoining dwellinghouses; These are similar to the other terraced dwellinghouses on the development site.
+This report refers only to Block A1 of this development, which is located towards the Western boundary of the site.
+Block A1 is considered as one building containing five adjoining dwellinghouses; These are similar to the other terraced dwellinghouses on the development site.

-Each block is accessed directly from Haydon Drive, which is a dead end road (with pedestrian access only to Joel Street).
+Each block is accessed directly from Haydon Drive, which is a dead-end road (with pedestrian access to Joel Street only).